 The large tower on the front sea side corner was removed and the front of the building started to look at lot more like the theatre you see today.
 In later years the front of the building was rendered and painted white.

-During World War Two the Marine Cinema was used as an American forces canteen and hosted performances from the likes of James Cagney, who brought with him American heavyweight boxing legend Joe Louise.
+During World War Two the Marine Cinema was used as an American forces canteen and hosted performances from the likes of James Cagney, who brought with him American heavyweight boxing legend Joe Louis.

 In 1960 the Lyme Regis Town Council bought the building, and it reopened in 1962 as the Marine Theatre.